Classifying phases protected by matrix product operator symmetries using matrix product states: Matrix product states and matrix product operators

 In this manuscript we define an MPS on $n$ sites with boundary $X\in \mathcal{M}_D$ and tensor $A$ as

 where $A=\sum_l A^l \otimes |l\rangle$ and $A^l$ is a $D\times D$ matrix for each $l=1,\dots,d$.
-We say that the MPS is open boundary condition (OBC) if any matrix $X$ is allowed in the boundary.
+We say that the MPS is defined with arbitrary boundary conditions (arbitrary BC) if any matrix $X$ is allowed in the boundary.
 We say that the MPS has periodic boundary conditions (PBC) if we only allow for boundary matrices proportional to the identity.

-MPSs with open boundary condition represent finitely generated subspaces that can be defined consistently for any system size.
-We define the following subspace by considering all matrices at the boundary of the $n$-site MPS:
+MPSs with arbitrary boundary conditions give rise to subspaces that have the same dimension independent of system size and that correspond to representations of coalgebras, see \cite{molnar22} for details.
+We define the following subspace by considering all matrices at the boundary of a $n$-site MPS:

 We consider block-injective tensors, $A^l = \bigoplus_{\alpha } A^l_\alpha$ where each $A^l_\alpha$ is a $D_\alpha \times D_\alpha$ matrix and, $\alpha \in \{x,y,z,\dots\}$ denotes the block labels.
 Note that any MPS can be brought into a block-diagonal form \cite{PerezGarcia07} and that after blocking a {\it small} number of sites \cite{Sanz10}, the blocks become injective.
-Because any two injective MPS become either orthogonal or proportional in the thermodynamic limit \cite{Cirac17A}, we restrict w.l.o.g. to MPS whose blocks are orthogonal between each other.
+Because any two injective MPSs become either orthogonal or proportional in the thermodynamic limit \cite{Cirac17A}, we restrict w.l.o.g. to MPSs whose blocks are injective and orthogonal between each other.

 Importantly, to any block-injective MPS a gapped local and frustration free Hamiltonian, called {\it parent} Hamiltonian, can be associated.
 The ground space of the PBC parent Hamiltonian is spanned by the individual blocks of the MPS, $\{ |\psi_{A_\alpha, \id} \rangle, \alpha \in x, y, z, \dots \}$, so that its degeneracy coincides with the number of blocks.
-If we do not impose PBC, {\it i.e.}\ we omit the Hamiltonian term between site $1$ and $n$, the ground space coincides with $\mathcal{S}^n_A$.
+For example, the MPS tensor $A^0=|0\rangle \langle 0|, A^1=|1\rangle \langle 1|$ corresponds to the GHZ state and its parent Hamiltonian has a two-fold GS degeneracy spanned by $|00\cdots 0\rangle$ and $|11\cdots 1\rangle$.
+This degeneracy can be seen as symmetry breaking: there is always a symmetry action that permutes between the ground states i.e. between the different blocks of the MPS.
+In the previous example the symmetry is just $\sigma_x^{\otimes N}$.
+If we do not impose PBC, {\it i.e.}\ we are in the arbitrary BC where the Hamiltonian term between site $1$ and $n$ is not present, the ground space coincides with $\mathcal{S}^n_A$ and has degeneracy $\sum_\alpha D_\alpha^2$.

 Matrix product operators (MPOs) are operators that can be constructed using local tensors for any system size.
 We define an MPO by placing a $d\times d\times \chi \times \chi$ tensor $T$ at every site and placing a boundary condition given by a $\chi \times \chi$ matrix $B$: